gaois/Gaois.Localizer/README.md

 ## Credits

 The Gaois.Localizer library is authored by [Ronan Doherty](https://github.com/rodoch), but much credit is due to his colleagues [Michal Boleslav Měchura](https://github.com/michmech) and [Brian Ó Raghallaigh](https://github.com/oraghalb).
-The former's book *[An Ríomhaire Ilteangach](http://www.lexiconista.com/arit/)* is a font of quality guidance in these matters.
+The former's book *[An Ríomhaire Ilteangach](http://www.lexiconista.com/arit/)* has a wealth of quality guidance on these topics.